We follow the National Curriculum. Please find details below of our curriculum.

-The school is equipped with PCs in each room.
+The school is equipped with PCs in most rooms for children to use.
 There are also two interactive whiteboards in each unit [three boards in the Early Years unit] which support teaching and learning in a visual and interactive way.

 In Nursery there is an interactive whiteboard as well as other computing equipment including Beebots, tablets and digital cameras.

 In line with the new curriculum, pupils will also be taught how to write programs and code; this will be cross curricular, e.g. writing instructions to create apps in English.

 As the children’s skills develop, they will be taught how to gather information from a range of sources, enter and store information and begin to retrieve and alter stored information.
 They will also have the opportunity to use a range of programmable toys.

 By the end of Year 2, the children will become more independent in using their Computing skills.
 Through the internet, the older children are able to access suitable sites to explore topics.
 There are safeguards built into the school system to ensure online safety.
 Pupils are also taught about E-safety throughout the year to protect themselves both at school and at home.